conda-forge/conda-forge.github.io/news/2024-08-10-sunsetting-pypy.md

 specifics of your situation in the discussion issue for the [RFC](https://github.com/conda-forge/conda-forge.github.io/issues/2255).

-If you _really_ want PyPy to continue to be supported in conda-forge, we will need competent help, either from the PyPy developers directly, or through a funded effort to attract their help.
+There is a possibility that we receive the necessary support from the PyPy developers, if it turns out that enough people depend on PyPy support in conda-forge for it to be worth their time.
+As such, please speak up if you fall into this category!

-Finally, we want to congratulate the PyPy developers for their important contributions and exploration of what is possible in the Python ecosystem! 👏
+Finally, no matter the outcome, we want to congratulate the PyPy developers for their important contributions and exploration of what is possible in the Python ecosystem! 👏

 It has been a pleasure to collaborate!